12 reasons why Peaky Blinders should be on every rider's watchlist - Horse & Hound

-Equestrians could be forgiven for overlooking BBC Two’s drama Peaky Blinders, as the synopsis sells this series short: “An epic gangster drama set in the lawless streets of 1920s Birmingham.”
+Equestrians could be forgiven for overlooking BBC Two’s drama Peaky Blinders (the new series for which starts soon, this time on BBC One), as the synopsis sells this series short: “An epic gangster drama set in the lawless streets of 1920s Birmingham.”

 Swipe left, thanks.